Michael G. Michlitsch, M.D.

 As an educator, communicator and doctor, my concern for patients is most significant in my approach to their care.
 For me, patient education is the important first step.
 I believe that education helps patients to better understand both their orthopedic problems and their treatment options, whether nonsurgical or surgical, and empowers them to serve as active partners in treatment decisions.

 Understanding my patients’ baseline health, athletic status and expectations and goals of orthopedic care are all of equal importance to me.
-In providing the best evidence-based orthopedic care to each of my patients, I combine my knowledge of their needs, their active participation in treatment decisions and their goals with my passion to stay abreast and contribute to the most current research in his field.
+In providing the best evidence-based orthopedic care to each of my patients, I combine my knowledge of their needs, their active participation in treatment decisions and their goals with my passion to stay abreast and contribute to the most current research in my field.

 Having been fellowship-trained in arthroscopic knee, shoulder, and elbow surgery and having a personal passion for sports allows me to personalize treatment and get athletes of all ages and levels of participation back to sporting health and pain-free activities.

 As a long-time athlete and sports fan, I understand and support the desire of the athlete who wants to be back on the field.
 My own growing family inspires me to help parents and grandparents achieve a quality of life and the ability to experience their children and grandchildren in the most active way.

 Meet Dr. Michlitsch